vaibhavsagar/website/blog/hamts-from-scratch.md

 #### Memoising Fibonacci

 We now have enough of an API to use this as a hashtable!
 Let's use it to memoise the calculation of the Fibonacci sequence.
-The naïve implementation does a lot of unnecessary recomputation:
+The naive implementation does a lot of unnecessary recomputation:

 ```haskell